(Review contains spoilers, like any review worth reading)

 The Carrowmore area is flooded, meaning just about the whole valley is covered in at least knee-deep water.
 Starvation is everywhere, and that means cannibalism, disease and giant water-themed animals (somehow infinetely superior to generic underwater monsters).
 The layout is confusing and the encounters should have been provided after the general overview of the area but this is a minor gripe.
 Another niggling annoyance, an adventuring party is introduced with all sorts of shiny tidbits in the description but this equipment is not statted out, an indicator of a sort of breezy sloppiness that will persist throughout the work.
 Same for the cannibals.
 A giant platypus has poison quills, what does the poison do?
 These are not crippling defects by any means but some concessions to simple convenience would have been nice.

-Another excellent feature is a rival party of NPCs (a timeline for their shenanigans is provided IN THE BACK OF THE BOOK CONFUSING!), a muderous band of adventuring sickos with intelligent low-risk harrying tactics that will have to be raced for the location of the ruins.
-Each is equipped with unique equipment, no charisma score (charisma is not avant garde!), about a paragraph of terse, evocative description (amazingly terse and evocative!) and the group as a whole is given very effective and intelligent tactics involving zombie traps, sleep deprivation, using helpless innocents as bait, arrows with slow poison fired at night and many more dick moves.
+Another excellent feature is a rival party of NPCs (a timeline for their shenanigans is provided IN THE BACK OF THE BOOK CONFUSING!), a murderous band of adventuring sickos with intelligent low-risk harrying tactics that will have to be raced for the location of the ruins.
+Each is equipped with unique equipment, lacks a charisma score (charisma is not avant garde!), about a paragraph of terse, evocative description (amazingly terse and evocative!) and the group as a whole is given intelligent and ruthless tactics involving zombie traps, sleep deprivation, using helpless innocents as bait, arrows with slow poison fired at night and many more dick moves.
 How and where they encounter the PCs is left up to the GM which is alright.

 Then comes the map of the area, a hand drawn map with no indication of distance which is unforgivable in an adventure where time contraints are important.
 The Crows prefer to stay behind the foe (smart since that means all the difficult encounters are handled by the dumb heroes) but what if the PCs are slow and stupid?